-Interest-bearing financial assets are mainly bank balances, fixed deposit and loan to investee company.
-The interest rates for finance leases, loan to investee company and certain bank loans are fixed on the date of inception.
+Interest-bearing financial assets are mainly bank balances and fixed deposit.
 Any variation in the short-term interest rates will not have a material impact on the results of the Group.

-The Group is exposed to the interest rate risk on certain bank loans and bills payable, which varies accordingly to prime lending rate.
+The Group is exposed to the interest rate risk on certain bank loans, which varies accordingly to prime lending rate.
 Management is of the view that any variation of the prime lending rate is not likely to have a material impact on the results of the Group.
-Accordingly, the Group does not hedge against interest rate risk relating to its bank loans and bills payable.
+Accordingly, the Group does not hedge against interest rate risk relating to its bank loans.